mathiase4/Vibe-Check/README.md

 - 2025-06-19, been developing the Quiz in js for the most part, fixed the buttons/answers and scoreboard, fixed Favicon so it looks more nice aswell.
 - 2025-06-21, got stuck on code in JS,Trying to fix the audio/right/wrong sounds. dont know how to fix it but im trying my best.
 - 2025-06-22, fixed the problem on playagainbutton, didnt have DOMcontenctLoaded on the script so got error in devtools.
-- 2025-06-23, goes pretty well actually. the quiz feels kinda finished already.
+- 2025-06-23, goes pretty well actually. the quiz feels kinda finished already. fixed the buttons from max-width 400 to 200px so it looks nice on all screens!.
 -